rubberduck-vba/Rubberduck/README.md

 The MIT License (MIT)

-Copyright (c) 2014 Mathieu Guindon
+Copyright (c) 2014 Mathieu Guindon & Christopher McClellan

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal